spell-music/csound-expression/tutorial/chapters/SynthTutorial.md

 > dac $ mlp 1500 0.1 $ saw 110
 ~~~

 It's  a filtered sawtooth wave.
-Let's plugin a slider to change the volume:
+Let's plugin a knob to change the volume:

 ~~~haskell
 > dac $ lift1 (\amp -> mul amp $ mlp 1500 0.1 $ saw 110) $ uknob 0.5
 ~~~

-The `uknob` creates a slider that outputs a unipolar signal (it belongs to the interval `[0, 1]`).
+The `uknob` creates a knob that outputs a unipolar signal (it belongs to the interval `[0, 1]`).
 The argument is the initial value of the knob.
 The `lift1` maps over the value of the `knob`.
-The `uknob` returns not the signal itself but the slider and the GUI-element.
+The `uknob` returns not the signal itself but the signal and the GUI-element.
 With lift1 we
 can easily transform control signal to audio wave.

 What if we want to change the frequency?
 It's best to change the frequency with eXponential